endurodave/Async-SQLite/README.md

 # Delegate Quick Start

 The DelegateMQ contains delegates and delegate containers.
 The example below creates a delegate with the target function `MyTestFunc()`.
 The first example is a synchronously delegate function call, and the second example asynchronously.
 Notice the only difference is adding a thread instance `myThread` argument.
-See [Delegate Library](https://github.com/endurodave/AsyncMulticastDelegateModern) repository for more details.
+See [DelegateMQ](https://github.com/endurodave/DelegateMQ) repository for more details.

 ```cpp
 #include "DelegateMQ.h"